 - Non-personal information such as IP address (the location of your computer on the internet), pages accessed and files downloaded.
 This information does not tell us anything personal about who you are, or your address, or identify you in anyway – it simply allows us to monitor how our website is used.

-- Personal information such as name, postal address, telephone number, email address and so on, only if you voluntarily disclose this information to us.
-Apart from asking for an email address for posting comments and to subscribe to our RSS feed, we never ask for personal information from you.
-Your email is not published on our website and is used purely to offer these options to you.
+- Personal information but only if you voluntarily disclose this information to us.
+Apart from asking for an email address for posting comments, we never ask for personal information from you.
+Your email is never published on our website, and is used purely to offer this options to you.
 We will not share your personal information with anyone (unless required to do so by law) and we do not, and never will, sell, rent or giveaway your personal information.
 Nor do we use it to send spam or marketing.